A Realistic Roadmap for Digital Transformation in Labs

 It is also important to understand why digital transformation in labs is important.
 The main benefits include:

-• Improved regulatory compliance and more efficient compliance processes
+- Improved regulatory compliance and making compliance processes more efficient

-Understanding the above benefits can help you get buy-in for your digital transformation strategy.
+Understanding the above benefits can help you get buy-in for a digital transformation strategy.
 It can also help in the development of business cases.

 You should also make sure you include lab staff at each stage of the roadmap below and during project implementation.
 This will help ensure lab staff are on board with the changes that are coming, and it can address concerns and fears.
 Lab staff also know your current processes better than anyone, making their contributions and ideas invaluable.